DinMo

 Table of content

-• The fundamentals of CRM and CDP
+• CRM and CDP: definitions

-• Types of managed data
+• Types of data managed

-• Integration within the technological environment
+• Integration within the technological stack

 • Impact on marketing strategy